playframework/playframework/documentation/manual/working/javaGuide/main/dependencyinjection/JavaDependencyInjection.md

 Dependency injection is a way that you can separate your components so that they are not directly dependent on each other, rather, they get injected into each other.

 Out of the box, Play provides dependency injection support based on [JSR 330](https://jcp.org/en/jsr/detail?id=330).
 The default JSR 330 implementation that comes with Play is [Guice](https://github.com/google/guice), but other JSR 330 implementations can be plugged in.
+The [Guice wiki](https://github.com/google/guice/wiki/) is a great resource for learning more about the features of Guice and DI design patterns in general.

 ## Declaring dependencies

 If you have a component, such as a controller, and it requires some other components as dependencies, then this can be declared using the [@Inject](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html) annotation.
-The `@Inject` annotation can be used on fields or on constructors, which you decide to use is up to you.
+The `@Inject` annotation can be used on fields or on constructors.
 For example, to use field injection:

 @[field](code/javaguide/di/field/MyComponent.java)